Angela Virtu

 As a result, organizations are investing more heavily in their AI innovation than ever before.

-This year, 40 percent of McKinsey’s sales and more than $1 billion of IBM’s sales are actively attributed to GAI services."
+In 2024, 40 percent of McKinsey’s sales and more than $1 billion of IBM’s sales are actively attributed to GAI services.

 Beyond business operations, companies are now leveraging AI to help them reach their ESG goals.
 Next year, 500+ cities will use AI-powered digital twin technology to help manage their infrastructures.